https://github.com/juharris/dotnet-optionsprovider

 * Supports clear file names and **aliases** for feature names.

-* Uses the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.
+* Uses the same logic that `ConfigurationBuilder` uses to load and combine configurations for experiments so that it's easy to understand as because the same as how `appsettings*.json` files are loaded and overridden.

-* **Caching**: Built configuration objects are cached by default in `IMemoryCache` to avoiding rebuilding the same objects for the same feature names.
+* **Caching**: Built configuration objects are cached by default in `IMemoryCache` to avoid rebuilding the same objects for the same feature names.

 ```